 Proofreading should be your last stop before publication.

-You’ve been through the editing process, and it’s now my duty to ensure your document is free from any embarrassing errors.
+You’ve been through the editing process, and it’s now my duty to ensure your manuscript is free from any embarrassing errors.
 You’re SO close to submission—almost there!
 Now, I’ll give you a final quality check.
-Some of the things I’m on the lookout for include: typos, punctuation, mistakes in grammar, syntax errors, spelling, and formatting.
-Yes, you’ve read through it a million times; yes, you’ve ran spell-check; yes, you’ve gone several rounds with your editor.
+Some of the things I’m on the lookout for include: typos, syntax errors, mistakes in grammar, punctuation, spelling, and formatting.
+Yes, you’ve read through it a million times; yes, you’ve run spell-check; yes, you’ve gone several rounds with your editor.
 But also, yes, your brain overlooks imperfections because you know what you’re writing already; and yes, spell-check is a useful tool, but it doesn’t catch syntax and formatting errors; and yes, your editor is awesome, but editing is entirely different from proofreading—and next to impossible to do simultaneously.

-My goal is the same as yours: to present your audience with content they are 100 percent able to stay focused on, while smoothly and easily reading through a flawless text.
-You want them to remember the substance of your writing, not balking at double word typos, a misused homophone, or a forgotten comma.
+My goal is the same as yours: to present your audience with content they are one hundred percent able to stay focused on, while smoothly and easily reading through a flawless text.
+You want them to remember the substance of your writing, not balking at double-word typos, a misused homophone, or a forgotten comma.